 The management and franchise agreements for each of our hotels provide for the establishment of separate property improvement funds to cover, among other things, the cost of replacing and repairing furniture and fixtures at our hotels.
 Contributions to the property improvement fund are calculated as a percentage of hotel revenues.
 In addition, we may be required to pay for the cost of certain additional improvements that are not permitted to be funded from the property improvement fund under the applicable management or franchise agreement.
-As of June 17, 2011, we have set aside \$45.1 million for capital projects in property improvement funds, which are included in restricted cash.
+As of September 9, 2011, we have set aside \$47.3 million for capital projects in property improvement funds, which are included in restricted cash.
 Funds held in property improvement funds for one hotel are typically not permitted to be applied to any other property.

 Although we significantly curtailed capital expenditures at our hotels in the last several years, we continue to benefit from the extensive capital investments made from 2006 to 2008, during which time many of our hotels were fully renovated.
-During 2011, we plan to commence or complete approximately \$65 million of capital improvements, approximately \$40 million of which will be funded from corporate cash and the remainder from reserves held by our manager.
+During 2011, we have commenced or plan to commence approximately \$65 million of capital improvements, approximately \$40 million of which will be funded from corporate cash and the remainder from reserves held by our managers.
 Our estimated 2011 capital expenditures include approximately \$37 million for the 2011 portion of the Frenchman's Reef capital investment program (\$31.7 million from corporate cash and existing property reserves and \$5.3 million from Marriott).
-We spent approximately \$21.3 million on capital improvements during the period from January 1, 2011 to June 17, 2011.
+We spent approximately \$35.4 million on capital improvements during the period from January 1, 2011 to September 9, 2011.

-We are continuing to execute on the comprehensive \$45 million capital investment program at Frenchman's Reef.
+We have substantially completed the 2011 portion of the comprehensive \$45 million capital investment program at Frenchman's Reef.
 The majority of the renovation and repositioning program commenced in early May 2011 when two of the resort's four buildings (representing approximately 300 guestrooms) closed.
-During the project, we expect material renovation disruption to operations resulting from the partial closure.
+In October 2011, the hotel reopened substantially all of its guestrooms and public areas.
+During the project, we experienced material renovation disruption to operations resulting from the partial closure.